canonical/ubuntu-cloud-docs/public-images/public-images-how-to/use-local-cloud-init-ds.rst

 * the local machine's CPUs
 * 2GB of memory
 * no graphics, only serial output to the console
 * snapshot -- this option will make writes to a temporary file instead of the disk image itself.
 This ensures that the base disk is not touched.
-If at some point, you want to persist the changes you've made on the disk, press C-a s
+If at some point, you want to persist the changes you've made on the disk, press ``ctrl-a`` (the default QEMU escape sequence) followed by ``s``
 * virtio network device that redirects the guest (cloud image) port 22 to host (desktop OS) port 2222
 * virtio cloud image
 * virtio seed image